thomaspernet/DataAnalysisPy/DataAnalysisPy.md

-The computation can be slow if the data frame is large.
-For now, the plot uses the regular scatter plot function from Plotly.
-In the future, the scatter plot will rely on the `scatterg` , ie large data frame.
+The computation can be slow if the data frame is significant.